 If you would like to propose or lead a workshop, or be on one of our panels, please see the "Arcadia Workshop Proposals" page.

 Presenting a workshop or serving on a panel counts as a work shift.

-Drum and Fire Circle -- What could be more Pagan than drumming and dancing around a fire?
+Drum and Dance Circle -- What could be more Pagan than drumming and dancing around a fire or on the beach?
 Bring your drums and other instruments!
-More information to come!